SE::AOL::Suggest - AOL Search Suggestion Scraper

 - Support for all AOL search operators (site: etc.)

-- Parses the maximum number of results returned by AOL - 100 pages with 20 items in the output
+- Scrapes the maximum number of results provided by AOL - 100 pages with 20 items per output

-- Queries must be specified as search phrases, for example:
+Search phrases must be specified as queries, for example:

 write essay